GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 Several #acr("ASR") frameworks have been made available by industrial and academic actors.
 Kaldi @povey_kaldi_nodate is one of the most complete and established open-source projects for speech recognition.
 The C++ code base includes various algorithms and helpers to process speech and perform speech-related tasks.
+It includes feature extraction mechanisms, decoding algorithms, seq2seq models for end-to-end training, and support for traditional HMM-GMM and modern #acr("DNN")-based approaches, making it a versatile toolkit for research—and production-grade #acr("ASR") systems.
-It includes feature extraction mechanisms, decoding algorithms, seq2ds #todo PyKaldi @can_pykaldi_2018 offers a Python wrapper that allows users to interact with the Kaldi library easily.
+PyKaldi @can_pykaldi_2018 offers a Python wrapper that allows users to interact with the Kaldi library easily.

 Vosk @noauthor_vosk_nodate is another open-source, popular speech recognition toolkit.